TykTechnologies/tyk-docs-hugo/CONTRIBUTING-TECHNICAL-GUIDE.md

 ## Shortcodes

-There are various shortcodes used within the Tyk documentation.
+Various shortcodes are used within the Tyk documentation.

 ### Grid shortcode